ireinman/Fintech/README.md

 This notebook presents a model for predicting the prices of futures contracts using the Holt-Winters model with additive seasonality, implemented via the Kalman Filters Equations, as mentioned in the report.

 ### deep_sequential.ipynb
-This notebook presents a model for predicting the prices of futures contracts using deep learning and sequential models like RNN and LSTM , as mentioned in the report.
+This notebook presents a model for predicting the prices of futures contracts using deep learning and sequential models like RNN and LSTM, as mentioned in the report.

 ### sharpe_index.ipynb
 This notebook presents a model for predicting the quarterly of the Sharpe Ratio of the following quarter, as mentioned in the report.
 We did not end up using this code as predicting the Sharpe Ratio is not a common task.